Donaldson-Thomas invariants of length 2 flops: Preservation of Superpotentials under Auto-Equivalences

 {\,\overset\infty{\vphantom{:}\smash\mod}\,}

-We would like to endow the properly supported objects in our 3-CY categories with a \emph{potential} that expresses its deformation theory, and compare the potentials of objects related by a derived auto-equivalence.
-To this end we use $A_\infty$-categories equipped with a \emph{cyclic structure} which are a strict version of a right Calabi--Yau structure.
-Because we can, we assume that all $A_\infty$-categories/functors/modules are strictly unital.
+In order to endow the properly supported objects in our 3-CY categories with a \emph{potential}, we use $A_\infty$-categories equipped with a \emph{cyclic structure}, which are a strict version of a right Calabi--Yau structure.
+In what follows all $A_\infty$-categories/functors/modules are strictly unital.

 Given an $A_\infty$-category $\cC$, we write $\cC\inftymod\cC$ for its DG-category of $A_\infty$-bimodules.
 The Hom-complex between bimodules $M,N \in \cC\inftymod\cC$ is of the form